 Thrill seekers fly in a sport that combines air, wind and water.
 One enthusiast tells how and why

 Scuttling across foamy waves, the underside of a surf board rising and falling with a smack on the ocean’s surface, and a kite high in the air rolling along to the wind’s unrelenting rhythm, the lone surfer is carried along for the ride.
-This is the adrenalin sport called kite surfing which attracts serious athletes and water enthusiasts, as well as fun seekers interested in a cool hobby.
+This is the Adrenalin sport called kite surfing which attracts serious athletes and water enthusiasts, as well as fun seekers interested in a cool hobby.
 Thierry Dehove is a combination of all.
 As a boy, French-born Dehove and his seafaring Cousteau-type father, in tune with the ocean’s call, dove under the waters of the Mediterranean Sea, the Red Sea and eventually, the Caribbean Sea.
-This love of the water grew stronger when he realised he could add speed and adrenalin to his water adventures.
+This love of the water grew stronger when he realized he could add speed and adrenalin to his water adventures.
 Dehove’s first kite was a Wipika 5m, with two lines and no safety system.
 His first board was an AHD 151 cm directional, a far cry from the equipment he holds near and dear today.
 Perhaps these are the lessons learned after you break your shoulder and your rib cage, a fairly large price to pay for three hours of fun.
 Asked what was the attraction to kiting, he explained his powerful love affair in just one world: spiritual.

 Kite surfing is more than surfing, windsurfing, snowboarding, or skateboarding and brings a complete sense of freedom.
 Kite surfing has its dangers.
 Look for side shore wind and no obstacles whatsoever.
 It can be very dangerous if you’re overly eager and not thinking, Dehove warned.